AmineCherif8/nasa-api/README.md

 # Launch the development server with TSNode
 npm run dev
 ```
+(Don't forget to change the port you choose on the url)

 You can now head to `http://localhost:3003/api` and see your API Swagger docs.
 The example rovers API is located at the `http://localhost:3003/api/v1/rovers/Curiosity/sol/3000/camera/mast` endpoint.